gohugoio/hugo/docs/content/extras/menus.md

             Pre: "<i class='fa fa-heart'></i>"
             Weight: -110
             Identifier: "about"
+            Url: "/about/"
           - Name: "getting started"
             Pre: "<i class='fa fa-road'></i>"
             Weight: -100
+            Url: "/getting-started/"
     ---

+**NOTE:** The urls must be relative to the context root.
+If the `BaseUrl` is `http://example.com/mysite/`, then the urls in the menu must not include the context root `mysite`.

 ## Nesting

 All nesting of content is done via the `parent` field.